marqdouj/dotnet.web.components/README.md

        where binding requires a string.
 Designed for use with Blazor @bind-Value.

 ## Release Notes
+- `10.0.0-Preview-3.0`
+  - `XMLComments`.
+Comments are now distributed with the package.

 - `10.0.0-Preview-2`
   - `GeolocationService`.
 Added service.
   - `JSLoggerService`.
 Added service